KatsuteDev/OneMTA/README.md

 # Overview

-[**Disclaimer:**](#disclaimer) The MTA API [Terms and Conditions](https://api.mta.info/#/DataFeedAgreement) prohibits developers from giving users direct access to MTA servers.
+> ⚠ The MTA API [Terms and Conditions](https://api.mta.info/#/DataFeedAgreement) prohibits developers from giving users direct access to MTA servers.
 Any realtime data that is retrieved in this library must be served to users on your own servers.

 - [Overview](#overview)
 - [Installation](#installation)